Lasha-T/MyPage/README.md

+Hello, my name is Lasha Tvauri

+I am a Full Stack Developer focused on developing web applications

-This is portfolio page about my web development and some of my projects.
+This is a portfolio of my web developments and projects